YvesC1/Windows-server-homelab/README.md

 - The relationship between DNS and Active Directory — AD won't function without proper DNS, which is why the DC is its own DNS server and clients must point to it
 - How OU design affects Group Policy scope — GPOs apply at the OU level and inherit downward
-- Why `Windows 10 Enterprise` is required for domain join — the Home edition lacks this capability
+- Why `Windows 11 Pro` is required for domain join — the Home edition lacks this capability
 - PowerShell as a force multiplier — what takes 30 minutes clicking through ADUC takes 30 seconds with a script
 - The importance of VM snapshots — being able to roll back saved hours of re-configuration